luckypoem/moesocks/README.md

 ### Enable TFO in your OS runtime.

-On Linux, you could check the availability of TFO using:
+On Linux 3.7+, you could check the availability of TFO using:

     cat /proc/sys/net/ipv4/tcp_fastopen

-On Linux, to enable TFO (as root):
+On Linux 3.7+, to enable TFO (as root):

     echo 3 > /proc/sys/net/ipv4/tcp_fastopen